arun-doss/yScheduler/README.md

-# YSchedule
+# ySchedule

-Bash script to schedule and run tasks on Yamahaa AVR.
+Application to schedule and run tasks on Yamahaa AVR.
 Currenlty configured with following functions:

  1. ALARM